File: the hypocrisy of sales in fashion

 Since the soup is really good, what if we diluted it further?

-This is where we arrive at a practice that is really not nice, but widespread among many very large brands (Z***, M&M, C****, J**** and other TH, RL, HB, etc.): special discount lines .
+This is where we come to a really unpleasant practice, but widespread among many very big brands (Z***, M&M, C****, J**** and other TH, RL, HB, etc.): special discount lines .

-As stock supply is something these brands control very well, they have almost no seasonal stock at the time of sales.
-So they produce lines of quality that are still a little lower than usual, to take full advantage of consumer excitement at sales time.
+Since stock supply is something these brands control extremely well, they have almost no seasonal stock at the time of sales.
+So they produce lines of quality that are still a little lower than usual, to take full advantage of the consumer excitement at the time of sales.

 giphy